 Collard greens are one of the soul food dishes that you could get famous for if done right.
 And if it is done wrong–it is all the way wrong!
 Those that manage to season and cook down a delicious pot of greens for family gatherings will have guests show up early with a to-go plate in their hand.
 As a child, I knew if someone could make greens just by the way the grown ups talked about it.
 If they whispered, that meant they were horrible.
 If the commentary was loud, then I knew they were good to go.
 I also knew that the greens were legit if I saw family packing collards to-go on a doubled up paper plate that was wrapped in aluminum foil so that the “juice” didn’t drip on the way home.

-I grew up with collard greens all year long.
+I grew up in the Bronx with collard greens all year long.
 They were always on the side of whatever was the star dish.
 Of course they were on the side of turkey at Thanksgiving.
 Christmas lasagna always had a side of collard greens.
 Sometimes they were the star of a bowl of soup.
 I remember that soaking the greens was a big deal.
-If you put your greens down on the dining table and they tasted like dirt and grit.
-You were in trouble.
+If you put your greens down on the dining table and they tasted like dirt and grit, you were in trouble.
 We had to clean the sink over and over again before they were worthy of soaking our collards.
 We even had a brand new sink stopper.
 You would rinse and soak until there was no residue.
 Now they sell collards in the bag already chopped and washed.

 Related to Cabbage and Kale